junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 export default App;
 ```
 The main application entry consists of two components: `<ImageUploader>` and `<ReactMarkdown>`.
-The `<ImageUploader>` component is responsible for uploading the image to the server, and it returns a result that will be handled by any function that is attached to the `onMarkdownFetch` prop.
-The markdown data will be rendered in the `<ReactMarkdown>` component.
+The `<ImageUploader>` component is responsible for uploading the image to the server, and it returns a result that will be handled by any function that is attached to the `onMarkdownFetch` prop and then the markdown data will be rendered in the `<ReactMarkdown>` component.

 ### Image Uploader